Fill them up with these tasty meals that aren’t chicken nuggets

 Protein-packed meals and picky eaters don’t always go hand-in-hand.
-If your little one gags at anything but buttered noodles and you’re wondering where he’ll get his high protein foods from, we have recipes that are quick to prepare, packed with protein and that kids will actually eat!
-Keep reading to find your new secret weapon.
+If your little one gags at anything but buttered noodles and you’re wondering where they’ll get their high-protein foods from, we have recipes and high-protein foods for picky eaters that kids will actually eat (especially if you adjust these ideas to their taste).
+From yummy breakfast shakes to easy dinner ideas, keep reading to find your new secret weapon.

 Peanut Butter Cup Protein Shake